LukaszSwolkien/EngineeringMetrics/README.md

 ```
 Note!
 There are better ways of managing secrets.
 Use above example on your own risk!

-## run jupyter, setup notebook(s) to calculate and publish metrics
+## Run jupyter, setup notebook(s) to calculate and publish metrics

 `jupyter notebook`

-## if you have notebooks setup you can execute all of them from the command line using below script
+if you have notebooks setup you can execute all of them from the command line using below script

 `./gen_dashboards.sh`